bluekitchen/btstack/docs/manual/docs/profiles.md

 ### Accessing an SPP Server on a remote device

 To access a remote SPP server, you first need to query the remote device for its SPP services.
-Section [subsection:querysdp] shows how to query for all RFCOMM channels.
+Section [on querying remote SDP service](#sec:querySDPProtocols) shows how to query for all RFCOMM channels.
 For SPP, you can do the same but use the SPP UUID 0x1101 for the query.
 After you have identified the correct RFCOMM channel, you can create an RFCOMM connection as shown [here](protocols/#sec:rfcommClientProtocols).

 ### Providing an SPP Server